ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Errors

-* If the bot opens and it doesnt click anything make sure your monitor and game is the correct resolution,
+* If the bot opens and it doesnt click anything make sure your monitor and game is set to the correct resolution.

-* That the game is running in fullscreen windowed mode
+* Make sure the game is running in fullscreen windowed mode.

-* You are using the correct config
+* MAke sure you are using the correct config(source code).

-* Reshade isnt changing your games colors
+* Make sure Reshade isnt changing your games colors.

-* You are not starting the bot when the game is open(works for some, causes issues for others)
+* MAke sure you are not starting the bot when the game is open(works for some, causes issues for others)

 # Pull requests
-Are welcome, if you have something interesting to add then go ahead and ill test it and add it to the source code.
+Are welcome, if you have something interesting to add then go ahead and ill test it and add it to the source code/bot.

 [![GitHub Analitycs - PUBG-Afk-FarmBot](http://github-analytics.apphb.com/badges/RepositoryDownloads/109323214.svg)](http://github-analytics.apphb.com/)

+I might close issues soon and redirect you to discord for easier support on my side.